School-of-Solana/program-limitofzero/README.md

 ### 2. Create Token Pool (Complete Workflow)

 **Prerequisites:**
+- **You can use any existing SPL tokens** - you don't need to create new tokens.
+Simply use the mint addresses of any SPL tokens you already have (e.g., USDC, SOL, or any other SPL token).
 - If you already have **2 SPL tokens** with their mint addresses, you can skip to **Step 3.5** (Create AMM) if you haven't created an AMM yet, or proceed directly to **Step 3.6** (Create the Pool).
-- If you don't have tokens yet, follow the steps below starting from **Step 3.1** to create them using Dev Tools.
+- If you don't have tokens yet and want to create test tokens, follow the steps below starting from **Step 3.1** to create them using Dev Tools.

-To create a liquidity pool, you first need to create the tokens that will be paired in the pool.
+To create a liquidity pool, you need two tokens to pair.
+You can use any existing SPL tokens or create new ones.
 Follow these steps:

 #### Step 3.1: Create Token A
 1. Navigate to the **"Dev Tools"** tab